GlennBSIT3205/IT-BA-3205_Coalesce/README.md

 Goal 4: Quality Education: aspires to guarantee inclusive and equitable quality education and develop lifelong learning opportunities for everyone.

-This SDG is aligned with the comparative analysis between pre-pandemic education and today and its impact on learning.
+Our SDG is aligned with the comparative analysis between pre-pandemic education and today and its impact on learning.
 It will provide detailed information and a basis for a better education system.
 This framework will help the Philippine government address and comply with the lapses of the current educational system and its lack of quality education.